kestra-io/docs/content/docs/15.how-to-guides/shipyard-migration.md

 ## Need Help?

-Explore the comprehensive Kestra [docs](https://kestra.io/docs) for detailed explanations of Kestra concepts.

 Check out our extensive [plugin library](https://kestra.io/plugins) for descriptions and examples of each plugin task.

 Use our [blueprints](https://kestra.io/blueprints) for guidance on creating various flows.

 For assistance, join our free [Slack community](https://kestra.io/slack) and ask your questions in the `#help` channel.
-We'll respond promptly.
+We respond to every message.